 As Lewis Carol once wrote “if you don’t know where you are going, any road will get you there”.
 The same can be said of a non-existent or ill-defined business / marketing strategy.
-Consider your marketing strategy to be well-defined driving directions for your brand.
+Consider your marketing strategy to be a vital routemap for your brand or business.

 Your value proposition defines what’s interesting about your offering.
 How compelling are your benefits / promise?
 Or do you merely have some simple product or service features?

-It’s also surprising how easy it is to overlook a clear call-to-action and the metrics that measure your marketing success.
+- You can also develop accountability with SMART KPI.
+(It’s surprising how easy it is to overlook the clear call-to-action and the metrics that measure your marketing success.)

 It’s vital to measure audience delivery and engagement.
 Consider all your touchpoints: websites, social media marketing venues, dynamic content engagement, outbound e-mails, thought leadership and PR.